AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     ![](/images/3DS/3DS-System-Font-Customization_13.png)

-17. You should have the `SystemFont.cia`, rename "SystemFont" to anything you want.
+17. The `SystemFont.cia` file has been generated, rename "SystemFont" to anything you want.

 18. Add the CIA file to the SD Card.